Eradicating single use

 The UK government has announced a DRS will be introduced in England, Wales and Northern Ireland in 2024, with Scotland looking to introduce a DRS earlier.

 Global smartphone ownership grows daily.
-According to recent research by statista, in the UK 95% of all households in the UK own a mobile phone, with 78% of those using a smart phone and this number is growing fast.
-Our recent pilot in Whitehead showed usage across all age ranges including those of 80 years and older, with research from Queens University Belfast sharing the app is very easy to use.
+According to recent research, in the UK 95% of all households in the UK own a mobile phone, with 78% of those using a smart phone and this number is growing fast.

-Having a smart phone based solution makes re-universe easy and convenient to use, however we can provide other options for those without access to a smart phone.
+Having an app based solution makes re-universe easy and convenient to use, however, for those without a smart phone, we have a home scan option.

 Digitisation is without doubt the future of a true circular economy, allowing for traceability of waste, immutability, flexibility, rich insights and data – for cradle to grave accountability.